The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Operads, Gerstenhaber's bracket and natural ``oddness''

 The unit satisfies

 and the gluing maps are required to be $\Sn$ equivariant.
-We omit the rather lengthy formal definition of the equivariance in favor of the canonical example above from which it can be easily abstracted; see also \cite{MSS} for a definition.
+We omit the rather lengthy formal definition of the equivariance, as it can easily be derived from the canonical example above.
+Details can be found in \cite{MSS}.